cretz/teleworker/initial_design.md

 **get**

-    get [COMMON_CLIENT_COMMANDS] [--stdout] [--stderr] JOB_ID
+    get [COMMON_CLIENT_FLAGS] [--stdout] [--stderr] JOB_ID

 This command prints the current job information for the given job ID from the server.
 If `--stdout` is present, the stdout is also printed.
 If `--stderr` is present, the stderr is also printed.

-`COMMON_CLIENT_COMMANDS` are a set of commands used for communicating with the gRPC server.
+`COMMON_CLIENT_FLAGS` are a set of commands used for communicating with the gRPC server.
 These are `--address ADDR`, `--server-ca-cert FILE`, `--client-cert FILE`, and `--client-key FILE`. `--address` is the IP/host + port to contact the gRPC server on. `--server-ca-cert` is the file to verify the server certificate against. `--client-cert` and `--client-key` is the key pair to send as the client certificate for auth.

 **serve**

-    serve -c/--config CONFIG_FILE
+    serve [--address ADDR] --server-cert FILE --server-key FILE --client-ca-cert FILE

-This command starts the job manager and gRPC server using the given config file.
-The config file is a YAML file that serializes into `ServerConfig` (see proto).
-This runs until there is some error or a SIGTERM/SIGINT is received.
-When one of those two signals is received, a graceful shutdown of the job manager will be attempted with a short timeout.
+This command starts the job manager and gRPC server using the given config.
+The gRPC server will be bound to `--address` or defaulted to `127.0.0.1:8080`.
+This runs until there is some error or a `SIGTERM`/`SIGINT` is received.
+When one of those two signals is received, the gRPC server is stopped and a graceful shutdown of the job manager will be attempted with a short timeout.

+To maintain simplicity, this will use a default set of resource limits (see the "Resource Limiting" section) and a default namespace isolation configuration (see "Namespace Isolation" section).

 **stop**

-    stop [COMMON_CLIENT_COMMANDS] [--force] JOB_ID
+    stop [COMMON_CLIENT_FLAGS] [--force] JOB_ID

 This command stops a job on the server.
-The `COMMON_CLIENT_COMMANDS` are the same as in the `get` command.
+The `COMMON_CLIENT_FLAGS` are the same as in the `get` command.
 If `--force` is present, `SIGKILL` is used instead of `SIGTERM`.
 If the job stops successfully, regardless of status code, this returns successfully with a printed job like the `get` command.

 **submit**

-    submit [COMMON_CLIENT_COMMANDS] [--id ID] COMMAND...
+    submit [COMMON_CLIENT_FLAGS] [--id ID] COMMAND...

 This command submits a job to the server.
-The `COMMON_CLIENT_COMMANDS` are the same as in the `get` command.
+The `COMMON_CLIENT_FLAGS` are the same as in the `get` command.
 The `--id` can optionally be provided to set an ID.
 The result of this command is a printed job like the `get` command.

 **tail**

-    tail [COMMON_CLIENT_COMMANDS] [-f/--follow] [--no-past] [--stderr] [--stdout-and-stderr] JOB_ID
+    tail [COMMON_CLIENT_FLAGS] [-f/--follow] [--no-past] [--stderr] [--stdout-and-stderr] JOB_ID

 This command, by default, prints the existing stdout for the job on the server.
-The `COMMON_CLIENT_COMMANDS` are the same as in the `get` command.
+The `COMMON_CLIENT_FLAGS` are the same as in the `get` command.
 If `-f/--follow` is present, the command will give all past output then continually stream new output.
 If `--no-past` is present (only allowed when `-f/--follow` is present), the continually streamed output will not begin with all past output.
 If `--stderr` is present, the output is stderr instead of stdout.
 If `--stdout-and-stderr` is present, the output is stderr and stdout (intentionally a wordy flag name as output is in